"Wisdom is the reward you get for a lifetime of listening when you'd have preferred to talk."

 "What we're looking for is something like a radio broadcast which has been in outer space and pretty much aimed at us.
 So what's required here is an intelligent civilization with technology advanced enough to be able to produce such a radio tone.
 What's furthermore required is that they are actively trying to contact us."

 And if that is what we hope will be happening out there, then someone has to be listening right?
 In which case, it might as well be us doing the listening if no one else in the cosmos has done it yet.
 Because without listening, there is no chance of ever picking up the signal.
+Just as Cocconi and Morrison pointed out in their article.
 As Dr Carl Sagan said:

 "The chance of success in picking up messages directed our way depends in large part on how serious we are at investigating such possible signals."

-So long as ETs are serious about sending radio signals into space and do not mind how long it takes and have no expectations of receiving a reply, then this would have to be the cheapest and most efficient way to communicate with ETs.
+So long as ETs are serious about sending radio signals into space and do not mind how long it takes and have no expectations of receiving a reply or at least don't expect to receive anything useful in the reply to transform their understanding of the universe, then this would have to be the cheapest and most efficient way to communicate with ETs.

 The only thing is, is this truly the smartest way to communicate between civilisations separated by the vastness of space and time?

 Indeed, how likely is it that we can detect an alien radio signal in our cosmic neck of the woods using the technology of radio telescopes?
-And will we be able to recognise it as such (i.e., alien)?
-To the SETI scientist, the answer to these questions will depend very much on where we can find such signals, and how long we have to spend to listen and find this right radio signal when it finally arrives.
-What the signal will look like is anyone's guess, but hopefully it will be easy to recognise for the scientists.
+And will we be able to recognise it as such (i.e., alien and something artificial)?
+To the SETI scientist, the answer to these questions will depend very much on where we can find such signals, how long we have to spend to listen and find this right radio signal when it finally arrives, and to hope the aliens will make it easy for us to find it.
+Of course, what the signal will look like is anyone's guess, but hopefully it will be easy to recognise for the scientists.